prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/70927998&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-TODO elaborate: Once you have the pattern solid you can move on the Impossible Round about.
+Once you have the pattern solid you can move on the Impossible Round about.
 Matter of a second article.
+The most important and difficult aspect here is be clear about what's cross and what's straight.
+There are some intricacies about starting, permutations and a peculiar role swapping irregularity - but we hope to cover these in a follow up post.

 ## Observations, Discussion